Batuffola/nanoFTIR-SiC-Defect-Analysis/README.md

 The goal was to investigate how **random and structured subsampling** of interferometric measurement points affects the quality of reconstructed nano-FTIR spectra.
 The objective was to **reduce measurement time** while preserving **signal integrity** in reconstructed data.

 Measurements were conducted under **Strahlenschutz (radiation safety)** protocols with synchrotron IR sources.

 ---

+## 🧪 Experimental Data Context

+This project is based on real interferometric measurements conducted during a Bachelor’s thesis project at PTB Berlin using **infrared synchrotron radiation from BESSY II**.

+- Measurements were performed on **SiC microchip samples** using a nano-FTIR setup operated in a **radiation-controlled environment**.
+- The interferograms were collected across hundreds of interferometer positions per pixel (typically **400 points** per scan).
+- Spectral data was reconstructed using **Fourier analysis**, and further evaluated with custom Python workflows for **compressed sensing**.

+For full experimental context, see [`thesis/BSc_BV.pdf`](thesis/BSc_BV.pdf).

+---